 4. Pre-Assess students each time you start a new unit.

-Lately I have been writing short assessments using google forms and giving them to students about a week before we start a new unit.
-I give them questions that require a written response so that they can show me what they do and don’t know.
+Lately I have been writing short assessments using google forms.
+I give them to students about a week before we start a new unit.
+Most questions require a written response so that they can show me what they do and don’t know.
 This also helps me to see what misconceptions they have.

 I look at my standards when I am writing these pre-assessments.